Second-best foreign coaches will make us second best and not the best, says Gopichand | Sports-Games

 Pullela Gopichand says a good mix of foreign and Indian coaches is important for the development of the system but strongly believes that ''second best'' overseas recruits will only produce the second best players.

-''In sports, where we do not have expertise it is good sometimes to have full foreign support teams in the beginning, but if for successive teams, we are having only foreign coaches then we are not doing justice to our system.
+''In sports, where we don't have expertise it is good sometimes to have full foreign support teams in the beginning, but if for successive teams, we are having only foreign coaches then we are not doing justice to our system,'' Gopichand said.

+The former shuttler feels the basic coaching structure should be led by Indians.

+''Our coaching system can have foreign coaches as consultants but the basic structure has to be led by Indian coaches.

 ''It's very important that we learn from them.
-And we've to gradually wean away from them because they will always be making us the second best, and not the best,'' Gopichand added.
+And we've to gradually wean away from them because they will always be making us the second best, and not the best.''
+Gopichand said.

 The Dronacharya Awardee feels there is a need for programs that turn former players into coaches.